-Ms. Levine is Director of the United Hospital Fund's Families and Health Care Project (www.nextstepincare.org), which focuses on developing partnerships between health care professionals and family caregivers, especially during transitions in health care settings.
+Ms. Levine is a Senior Fellow at the United Hospital Fund and former Director of the Fund's Families and Health Care Project (www.nextstepincare.org), which focuses on developing partnerships between health care professionals and family caregivers, especially during transitions in health care settings.
 Before joining the Fund in 1996, she directed the Citizens Commission on AIDS in New York City from 1987 to 1991, and The Orphan Project, which she founded, from1991 to 1996.
 As a senior staff associate of The Hastings Center, she edited the Hastings Center Report.
 Ms. Levine is the editor of Always on Call: When Illness Turns Families into Caregivers (2nd ed., Vanderbilt University Press, 2004); co-editor (with Thomas H. Murray) of The Cultures of Caregiving: Conflict and Common Ground Among Families, Health Professionals and Policy Makers (Johns Hopkins University Press, 2004); and editor of Living in the Land of Limbo: Fiction and Poetry about Family Caregiving (Vanderbilt University Press, 2014).
 In 1993, Ms. Levine was awarded a MacArthur Foundation Fellowship for her work in AIDS policy and ethics.
 She was named a WebMD Health Hero in 2007.
 Ms. Levine was named one of the Top 50 "2016 Influencers in Aging" by Next Avenue, a digital publication dedicated to covering issues for people 50 and older.
 In 2018, Ms. Levine received the Friends of the National Library of Medicine Donald A. B. Lindberg award for excellence in health communication.
 Navigating Your Later Years for Dummies by Ms. Levine and AARP was published in September 2018 (Wiley).

 Michael J. Majsak, PT, Ed.D.